DevXtreme0/ui-ux-marketing-mobile-web/README.md

-# ui-ux-marketing-mobile-web-app

-<h1>Source code will be available soon</h1>
+# Marketing web app for the supermarket

-Mobile User Experience
+Mobile User Experience and User Interface for Tab and Mobile devices

 Demo Video URL:
  https://youtu.be/ceD6Rz6B91g